We exist to end war.

 So we don’t come in with solutions; we come in with questions.
 We come to listen to the people we serve.
 Subject matter expertise can be learned.
 Loving and listening to the people we’re here to help is a posture that has to be lived.

 Traditional approaches to aid often weaken local economies.
 They fail to leave behind local institutions that can offer sustainable solutions, long after all the big aid organizations have packed up and moved on to the next crisis.

 We’re different.
-We invest in small, local organizations who know the people, places, needs, and solutions best.
+We invest in small, local communities who know the people, places, needs, and solutions best.
 We stay and help them grow their capacity—so that when we do leave, we leave behind institutions that are equipped to continue serving their communities.

-Many groups force you leave some part of yourself at the door, in the name of tolerance or shared identity.
+Many groups force you to leave some part of yourself at the door, in the name of tolerance or shared identity.
 But it’s only by being together, knowing each other as we fully are, that we can rise above our most divisive, polarizing tendencies.